 Wildlife can sometimes become a problem on private lands.
 Permits are needed to remove some species.
 You can find information on different species below.

-A resident landowner or tenant can legally capture these species of wild animals without a permit if:
+A resident landowner or tenant can legally capture these species of wild animals listed above without a permit on the property that he/she owns or rents if the animal is:

 The landowner/tenant also can designate another person to take that animal for them if: